Gabriel-Acar/katacoda-scenarios/heroku-tutorial/step1.md

 You will be promted to give the fork a name, if you don't care just go ahead and create a fork.

  ![Create fork](assets/create_fork.png)

+ After forking the repo you will have to clone the repo to your machine or on the terminal to the right.